sbt/sbt-unidoc/README.md

 import sbtunidoc.Plugin._
 ```

-2. Add `site.settings` and `ghpages.settings` to the root project's settings.
-3. Add `mappings in packageDoc in ScalaUnidoc` to the site's mapping.
+add `site.settings` and `ghpages.settings` to the root project's settings, and then add `mappings in packageDoc in ScalaUnidoc` to the site's mapping:

 ```scala
   lazy val rootSettings = buildSettings ++ unidocSettings ++